 As a consumer society we have experienced the positive and not so positive aspects of algorithms including nuisance advertising and social media tracking that erodes trust and breaches privacy.
 To advance procurement 4.0, the ethical use of algorithms in artificial intelligence is essential.

 The concept of algorithms were once very much associated mathematicians.
 Today, algorithms have become pervasive in modern society – the way we shop and behave online can be tracked and companies can predict and influence everyday purchases and decision making.

-But when it is used for good, data can now help to trace fraudulent activity online, and track the journey of a parcel from A to B. The impact of data-driven innovation to shape procurement has been researched and well documented by the Open Contracting Partnership, Transparency International, the World Health Organisation and the OECD – all of whom advocate for the release of open data to make government more transparent.
+When artificial intelligence is used for good, data can now help to trace fraudulent activity online, and track the journey of a parcel from A to B. The impact of data-driven innovation to shape procurement 4.0 has been researched and well documented by the Open Contracting Partnership, Transparency International, the World Health Organisation and the OECD – all of whom advocate for the release of open data to make government more transparent.

-Procurement 4.0 has been discussed by industry for years now, but it will be government that hits the go button to get the ecosystem going.
-How can new technologies increase agility within the procurement function?
-And what will the new procurement look like?
+Procurement 4.0 has been discussed by industry for years now, and it will be digital procurement pioneers that hit the go button to get the ecosystem going.
+How can new technologies increase agility and accelerate digitization within the procurement function?
+And what will the new procurement 4.0 look like?

-This is one of the hottest topics being discussed in procurement circles right now after the industry lagged too long in modernising their systems, and subsequently suffering the fallout of supply chain disruption and COVID-related corruption.
+This is one of the hottest topics being discussed in procurement circles right now after the industry lagged too long in modernising their systems, and subsequently suffering the fallout of supply chain disruption and COVID-related contract mismanagement and corruption.

 Hindsight is a wonderful thing, but so is embracing technology and all that it has to offer with advancements in cloud security, process optimisation and deep learning.

 The criminal world and law enforcement has been using data-driven approaches in their sting operations for years, yet procurement is one of the most vulnerable industries to bid rigging and collusion.
 Some of the applications that data can be used for in procurement include: